Skip to main content

 Teddy Martinez ’19, San Diego Regional Economic Development Corporation (EDC) (San Diego)

-• Anne Shiraishi ‘11, HXE Partners (New York City)
+• Anne Shiraishi ‘11, HXE Partners (Montreal, Canada)

-Anne Shiraishi ‘11, HXE Partners (New York City)
+Anne Shiraishi ‘11, HXE Partners (Montreal, Canada)

 Anne Shiraishi has more than a decade of experience in ESG and sustainability management, stakeholder engagement, and strategic communications across various industries.
 She is currently a senior director at HXE Partners, a Morrow Sodali company, helping corporate and investor clients develop, manage and integrate sustainability best practices within their organizations, as well as earn recognition for their efforts through effective communication and disclosure.